How to Use All Aboard Deals Pro: Complete Feature Guide

 - Price volatility — how much the price has been moving.
 High volatility means the price swings a lot and may drop further.
 Low volatility means the price is stable and unlikely to change much before departure.

 - Book now or wait — a recommendation based on the current price relative to historical data, trend direction, and volatility.
 If the price is near a historical low and trending up, we'll tell you to book.
 If it's still dropping, we'll tell you to wait.
+(Free accounts see the score and a factual read on the price; the book-or-wait call is Pro.)

 This all works automatically — once your Pro account is linked to the extension, the extra data appears in the price panel on cruise line websites.